mschiffn/comp_ui_toolbox/README.md

-Computational UI methods leverage the available processing power for realistic physical models that include the abilities of freely programmable UI systems.
+Computational UI methods leverage the available processing power for realistic physical models that reflect the abilities of freely programmable UI systems.
 They recover